jaburns/smallball/README.md

 ## Smallball

-A tiny interactive physics simulation as an HTML file weighing under half a kilobyte.
+A tiny interactive physics simulation as a 400 byte HTML file.

 ### [View it live](https://jaburns.github.io/smallball/)